 FIGHT BACK: Federal law gives you the right to choose the funeral services you want.
 Funeral businesses must give all customers a price list.
 Plan your funeral and burial in advance, but before you pay upfront, ask how your prepayment will be protected in case the company goes out of business.
 You can provide for your funeral costs in your will.

 “Nigerian” letters.
 This old scam used to arrive by letter bearing a Nigerian stamp, but now it comes by e-mail.
-The sender outlines a tale involving large amounts of money they can’t access and asks you provide your bank account number so that you can help them obtain the money.
+Senders spin tales involving large amounts of money they can’t access and ask you for your bank account number so that you can help them obtain the money.
 In return they promise you a cut.
-This is a total fraud.
-If you respond to it you are guaranteed to lose your money.
+If you respond to it, you are guaranteed to lose your money.

 FIGHT BACK: Never respond to an unsolicited e-mail asking for your bank account number.
 Hit the delete button immediately.

 “Phishing.”
-This term is used for e-mails—which often appear quite legitimate—that claim to be from your bank, a reputable business or a government agency.
-The e-mails ask you to “confirm” your account number and online passwords.
-Sometimes they warn that your account is in danger of being closed or that you may be a fraud victim.
-But crooks send these e-mails, not the company whose name they are using.
-People who have responded to such e-mails have had their accounts wiped out.
+This term is used for e-mails that claim to be from your bank, a reputable business or a government agency.
+The e-mails ask you to “confirm” your account number and online password.
+They often warn that your account is in danger of being closed or that you may be a fraud victim.
+People who have responded have had their accounts wiped out.

 FIGHT BACK: Legitimate companies never send e-mails asking for account information.
 If you receive such an e-mail, bearing the name of your bank, call your bank on the phone to report it.
 Never, ever hit “reply.”
 Delete the message immediately.